 History of the Chem and ChemE Departments

 Established in 1859 at the founding of Cooper Union, the Department of Chemistry is one of the oldest academic chemistry departments in New York City.
 One of Cooper Union's most famous alumni, Thomas Edison, studied chemistry here in 1872.
 A Wikipedia page about Victor Bloede (a prominent Cooper Union alumnus) states that in 1867 he was a member of the first class of Cooper Union students to receive a degree in Chemical Engineering.
 This is certainly an error and his degree must have been in chemistry, since the first degree program in chemical engineering in the United States was established later, in 1888 and at MIT.
 It is possible that the Chemistry degree program at Cooper Union was established in 1867 but we have no direct evidence yet.
 There is preliminary evidence that a "course" (degree program) in Chemisty existed at least as far back as 1888.
 To date, we have not established exactly when the chemistry and chemical engineering degrees were established.
-A degree in Industrial Chemistry was launched in 1920, which may have been the forerunner of the Chemical Engineering degree at Cooper Union.
+A degree in "Applied Chemistry / Industrial Chemistry" was launched in 1920, which may have been the forerunner of the Chemical Engineering degree at Cooper Union.

 The following is an incomplete list of full-time and adjunct faculty who have served the Department in the past.

 Those who are known to be deceased are marked with an asterisk (*).
 Years of service follow